 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CSN, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at CSN is 27.3%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at CSN is 13.7%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do CSN Graduates Make?students who graduate with a bachelor's degree from CSN make about $32,300 a year during their first few years of employment after graduation.
-Unfortunately, this is 19% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do CSN Graduates Make?students who graduate with a bachelor's degree from CSN make about $38,013 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $42,485 per year.
+Also, graduates in your major field may make more.

 Location of College of Southern Nevada

 |Address:||6375 W. Charleston Blvd., Las Vegas, NV 89146-1164|

 |Business Administration & Management||62||NA|

 |Clinical/Medical Laboratory Science||6||NA|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.